NarenderGandii/ngpilotproject/README.md

 # Pilotproject

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.
+This is an Angular 4 project, which is a sample collection of all the rest calls and SPA tasks

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.